-Osprey Hikelite 26 Review: The Best Light Hiking Backpack for Warm-Weather Day Hikes
+Osprey Hikelite 26 Review: Exceptional Ventilation for Warm-Weather Day Hikes

 You know the feeling.
 You are 45 minutes into a summer climb, the humidity is tracking right alongside you, and your daypack has turned into a sweaty rectangle fused to your back.
 Every step compounds the discomfort.
 By the time you reach a viewpoint worth stopping at, peeling the bag off feels like removing a damp compress that has been sealed in place for an hour.